LinSoftWin/Photoshop-CC2022-Linux/README.md

 # Photoshop-CC2022-Linux

 ## Server are down.
-**A fcking asshole is trying to brutforce my server so I've decided to shut my server down for at least 24h**
+**A fcking asshole is trying to brutforce my server if he manage to that will be the reason I guess...**

 ## Important